 "His songs carry an independent spirit and grit... a hard-bitten, yet romantic eye that seems bred into Lone Star Songwriters" -Q Magazine

-"A smokey-toned Texan with a smooth line in Americana-Soul... already a big favourite at Radio 2" -Uncut Magazine
+"A smokey-toned Texan with a smooth line in Country-Soul..." -Uncut Magazine

 "A slice of pure, unadulterated white boy soul... watch out for this guy" -Acoustic Magazine